-As well as laboratories, we have a range of facilities on-site and at our nearby farm, that allow us to conduct field experiments in an agricultural situation.
+As well as laboratories, glasshouses, growth facilities and technology platforms on-site, we also have a research farm, that allow us to conduct field experiments and trials in an agricultural situation.

-Nearby, we own 110ha at Church Farm, Bawburgh, home to the Dorothea de Winton field station where we bring together lab and field research in one location to improve facilities for research in understanding how genes control plant growth in the field.
+On the outskirts of Norwich, Church Farm, Bawburgh is home to the Dorothea de Winton field station where we bring together lab and field research in one location to improve facilities for research in understanding how genes control plant growth in the field.

-Approximately 20 hectares are used each year for field research on crop and non-crop plant species across Church Farm and at Morley through our collaborative arrangement with The Morley Agricultural Foundation.
+The farm is 110 ha in total and approximately 20 hectares are used each year for field research on crop and non-crop plant species across Church Farm.
+We also have access to trial facilities at Morley through our collaborative arrangement with The Morley Agricultural Foundation.

 Across the sites we offer all stages of plant breeding from pre-breeding projects to specific disease nursery assessments and yield trials, as well as;